Tribal Business and the Native SBA 8(a) Program

 What is the Native SBA 8(a) Program?

 The Small Business Administration’s 8(a) program supports small businesses owned by tribal members or tribal enterprises, and other disadvantaged groups.
-These groups include Indian Tribes, Alaska Native Corporations (ANCs), Hawaii Natives, women, certain races and ethnicities, and people with disabilities.
-They also include people who are economically disadvantaged and lack access to capital or other financial resources to build their business.
+These groups include Alaska Native corporations, Community Development Corporations, Indian tribes, and Native Hawaiian organizations.

-The SBA 8(a) program can be particularly helpful to Tribally owned businesses.
+The SBA 8(a) program can be particularly helpful to Native-American owned businesses.
 The program provides benefits and resources to help these businesses compete in the market.
 Specific eligibility guidelines for the program include:

 • Must be a small business